Avalanche Training - AIARE 1 Overview

 Leavenworth and Blewett Pass, Washington - $350(this course may also go to Steven's Pass, depending on conditions)

 Seattle and either Mt.
-Rainier Nat'l Park or Stevens Pass, Washington - $350
+Rainier Nat'l Park or Mt.
+Baker, Washington - $350

 These courses will have their lectures in Seattle in the evening followed by two days of in-field instruction at either Mt.
 Rainier National Park or Mt.
 Baker.
 Evening lectures are typically Tuesdays and Thursdays, however there are a few weeks that the sessions are different.
 Please read the dates carefully.

 Leavenworth and Wenatchee Nat'l Forest, WA - $425